OpportunityInsights/Atlas-Chat/README.md

 To see the raw data this chat has access to, please [click here](https://opportunityinsights.org/data/) and scroll down to "The Opportunity Atlas: Mapping the Childhood Roots of Social Mobility".

-In this section there are 13 subsections.
-Atlas Chat has access to the csv files from all subsections except "Crosswalk Between 2010 and 2020 US Census Tracts" and "Replication Package".
-In the code the subsections that it can access are numbered 1 to 11, with 1 corresponding to "Household Income and Incarceration for Children from Low-Income Households by Census Tract, Race, and Gender" and 11 corresponding to "Neighborhood Characteristics by Commuting Zone".
+In this section, there are 13 subsections.
+Atlas Chat has access to the CSV files from all subsections except "Crosswalk Between 2010 and 2020 US Census Tracts" and "Replication Package".
+In the code, the subsections that it can access are numbered 1 to 11, with 1 corresponding to "Household Income and Incarceration for Children from Low-Income Households by Census Tract, Race, and Gender" and 11 corresponding to "Neighborhood Characteristics by Commuting Zone".
 Sheet 12 contains the variables present in sheet 5 but not sheet 4.

-Some folders in the program only contains sheets 1, 4, 9, and 12.
+Some folders in the program only contain sheets 1, 4, 9, and 12.
 This is because these sheets collectively contain all the variables in the database.
 The other sheets contain these same variables for different geographical levels.
 The geographical levels are census tract, county, and commuting zone.

 ### File Structure of Repository